-APPENDIX A TO PART 23-INSTRUCTIONS FOR CONTINUED AIRWORTHINESS
+APPENDIX H TO PART 25-INSTRUCTIONS FOR CONTINUED AIRWORTHINESS

-A23.1 General
+H25.1 General.

-- (a) This appendix specifies requirements for the preparation of Instructions for Continued Airworthiness as required by this part. - (b) The Instructions for Continued Airworthiness for each airplane must include the Instructions for Continued Airworthiness for each engine and propeller (hereinafter designated "products"), for each appliance required by this chapter, and any required information relating to the interface of those appliances and products with the airplane.
-If Instructions for Continued Airworthiness are not supplied by the manufacturer of an appliance or product installed in the airplane, the Instructions for Continued Airworthiness for the airplane must include the information essential to the continued airworthiness of the airplane. - (c) The applicant must submit to the FAA a program to show how changes to the Instructions for Continued Airworthiness made by the applicant or by the manufacturers of products and appliances installed in the airplane will be distributed.
+- (a) This appendix specifies requirements for preparation of Instructions for Continued Airworthiness as required by §\$25.1529, 25.1729, and applicable provisions of parts 21 and 26 of this chapter. - (b) The Instructions for Continued Airworthiness for each airplane must include the Instructions for Continued Airworthiness for each engine and propeller (hereinafter designated "products"), for each appliance required by this chapter, and any required information relating to the interface of those appliances and products with the airplane.
+If Instructions for Continued Airworthiness are not supplied by the manufacturer of an appliance or product installed in the airplane, the Instructions for Continued Airworthiness for the airplane must include the information essential to the continued airworthiness of the airplane. - (c) The applicant must submit to the FAA a program to show how changes to the Instructions for Continued Airworthiness made by the applicant or by the manufacturers or products and appliances installed in the airplane will be distributed. - H25.2 Format. - (a) The Instructions for Continued Airworthiness must be in the form of a manual or manuals as appropriate for the quantity of data to be provided. - (b) The format of the manual or manuals must provide for a practical arrangement.

-A23.2 Format

-- (a) The Instructions for Continued Airworthiness must be in the form of a manual or manuals as appropriate for the quantity of data to be provided. - (b) The format of the manual or manuals must provide for a practical arrangement.

-A23.3 Content

-The contents of the manual or manuals must be prepared in the English language.
-The Instructions for Continued Airworthiness must contain the following manuals or sections and information:

-- (a) Airplane maintenance manual or section. - (1) Introduction information that includes an explanation of the airplane's features and data to the extent necessary for maintenance or preventive maintenance.
+H25.3 Content. - The contents of the manual or manuals must be prepared in the English language.
+The Instructions for Continued Airworthiness must contain the following manuals or sections, as appropriate, and information: - (a) Airplane maintenance manual or section.
+(1) Introduction information that includes an explanation of the airplane's features and data to the extent necessary for maintenance or preventive maintenance. - (2) A description of the airplane and its systems and installations including its engines, propellers, and appliances. - (3) Basic control and operation information describing how the airplane components and